Tribeoftech/Tribeoftech/README.md

 #Hello...
-You have reached super fucking code wizard lizard.
+You have reached the code.